abhin4v/abhin4v.github.io/drafts/continuation-defunctionalization.md

 The iterator code uses a `Stack` to simulate the program stack of the recursive traversal.
 It takes some thinking about the tree structure and the program flow to write this code and it is easy to get it wrong[^int-ext-iterators].
 [Pre-order] and [Post-order] iterators are even more complicated.
 Is there a way to mechanically derive the iterators starting from the recursive traversals by following some rules?
 Indeed there is!
 Keep reading for details.

+[^int-ext-iterators]: These traversals can be generalized to take a function which they call with the content of each node.
+Such traversals are examples of [Internal Iterators].
+[Java-style iterators] on the other hand are examples of [External Iterators].

 ## Binary Tree

 Let's start with some setup code: